acdh-oeaw/stormychecker/README.md

 # Logging
 There are multiple logs if you deploy stormychecker in the cluster mode.
 You can look into the logs for the different programs (apache storm, apache zookeeper) in their respective folders.
 To view the logs for the workers of the topology, you need to go into `.../{apache storm folder}/logs/workers-artifacts/stormychecker-1-.../670*/`.

+### Build and Deployment
+The application is built as a Docker image and pushed to the Clarin Docker registry via the [docker-stormychecker](https://gitlab.com/CLARIN-ERIC/docker-stormychecker) project.
+This image is then deployed together with the Curation Module on the Clarin server via [compose_curation_module_stormychecker](https://gitlab.com/CLARIN-ERIC/compose_curation_module_stormychecker) project.